 - Candidate Calendar

 Put an Initiated Ordinance on the Ballot

 If you would like to add an Ordinance to the Pueblo Municipal Code or to change or repeal an Ordinance adopted by City Council or to amend the City Charter, you are required to comply with the citizen initiated petition process.
 You must first file a Statement of Intent (written notice of the intent to circulate a petition) and also submit for approval by the City Clerk, a draft of the proposed Ordinance or Charter Amendment and a proposed petition form.
-A petition to add, amend or repeal an Ordinance requires signatures from City registered voters equal to 5% of ballots cast in last municipal general election.
-A petition to amend the City Charter, to be voted on in a general municipal election (conducted in odd numbered years) requires signatures from City registered voters equal to 5% of ballots cast in last municipal general election.
-A petition to amend the City Charter, to be voted on in a special municipal election (conducted in even numbered years) requires signatures from City registered voters equal to 10% of ballots cast in last municipal general election.
+A petition to add, amend or repeal an Ordinance requires signatures from registered electors of City equal in number to at least 5% of the total vote cast in the last general City election.
+A petition to amend the City Charter, to be voted on in a general City election, requires signatures equal in number to at least 5% of the registered electors of the City registered on the date the Statement of Intent is filed.
+A petition to amend the City Charter, to be voted on in a special City election, requires signatures equal in number to at least 10% of the registered electors of the City registered on the date the Statement of Intent is filed.
 There are deadlines for obtaining signatures and for filing the signed petitions with the City Clerk.
 You are strongly urged to contact an attorney or other independent advisor with experience in initiative and election law to guide you through all the citizen initiative requirements.